gabar92/elte_advanced_deep_learning/2025_spring_semester/README.md

 4. What unique obstacles must NLP overcome, and what strengths can it leverage?
    1. What can Computer Vision and NLP learn from each other?
 5. How do we turn text into something a machine can understand?
-   1. What are tokenization, and embeddings?
+   1. What are tokenization and embeddings?
    2. Can machines truly ‘understand’ language, or is it just an elaborate trick?